Wednesday, March 4, 2009

 Software

 I am an active contributor of open source bioinformatics software.
 In the past, I have developed educational software (web-based, for BioMedia, the Zoological Museum of Amsterdam, Simon Fraser University; and CD-ROM based for the AMSTEL institute).
 The projects listed below – for which I am the primary author – are current and ongoing.
-Their combined worth is estimated by an independent open source code analysis group at $600,000.
-My programming skills include Perl, Java, C, web standards (XML/XSLT/XSD/HTML/CSS), ontologies (OWL, protege), databases (MySQL, PostgreSQL, dbxml), collaborative development best practices (svn, test-driven development) and design patterns.
+Their combined worth is estimated by an independent open source code analysis group at nearly $9 million.
+My programming skills include Java (Spring, Hibernate), Perl, C, web standards (XML/XSLT/XSD/HTML/CSS), ontologies (OWL, protege), databases (MySQL, PostgreSQL, dbxml, DB2), collaborative development best practices (svn, test-driven development) and design patterns.

 TreeBASE